 Once you have your results, typically conversion tables are then used to determine the relative humidity and dewpoint temperature, like the ones supplied with the Elcometer 116 Hygrometers.
 Alternatively, the Elcometer 114 Dewpoint Calculator provides a quick and easy way to determine these values, and we show you how it works in our Elcometer 114 video: https://youtu.be/HLbuapAnoqA

-> Calculation Delta T
+Calculation Delta T with a digital hygrometer

-> However manual Hygrometers are still missing the all-important Delta T measurement, and to calculate this, you still need a surface temperature measurement – something a hygrometer can’t provide, meaning you’ll need a separate surface thermometer.
+However manual Hygrometers are still missing the all-important Delta T measurement, and to calculate this, you still need a surface temperature measurement – something a hygrometer can’t provide, meaning you’ll need a separate surface thermometer.
 Once you have your surface temperature, subtract your dewpoint temperature from it, and you have the Delta T.

 A digital hygrometer makes this process very easy.
 It also continuously monitor and log the conditions as you paint, and instantly alarm if one of the parameters falls outside of the specified range.

 it can continuously monitor and log the conditions as you paint, and instantly alarm if one of the parameters falls outside of the specified range.

 Dewpoint Temperature is calculated by recording the surface temp (Ts) vs air temp (Ta) and its relative humidity (%RH).
 This difference (TΔ) is the determining factor in surface preparation for painting.
 The Elcometer 319 dew point meter can be used as a hand-held gauge or a stand-alone data logger – ideal for monitoring climatic conditions over a period of time.
 The Elcometer 114 Dew Point Calculator provides accurate values of Dewpoint and Relative Humidity (RH) from the wet and dry bulb temperatures measured by Whirling or Sling Hygrometers / relative humidity meters.